Facility Center DetailsAmenities available at this treatment center.

 ABOUT NORTHEAST ADDICTIONS TREATMENT CENTER

-Located on a quiet street blocks from the Town River Bay in eastern Quincy, suburban south Boston, Northeast Addictions Treatment Center (NEATC) offers interventions and outpatient care at a variety of intensities for adults struggling with addiction.
-The facility can also assess and treat co-occurring disorders.
+Located blocks from the Town River Bay in the eastern Quincy suburb of south Boston, Northeast Addictions Treatment Center (NEATC) offers interventions and outpatient care at a variety of intensities for adults struggling with addiction.
+The facility also can assess and treat co-occurring disorders.